astridx/meinblog/content/posts/joomla/28joomla-featured.en.md

   - Joomla
 ---

 Some items are special and for them there is a special attribute in Joomla: `featured` or `main entry`.
-This part of the article series adds `featured` to our component.
+This part of the article series adds `featured` to our component.<!-- \index{featured} -->

 > In Joomla, elements marked with `featured` are displayed when the home page menu item is linked to the `featured` layout.
 In this way, it is possible to show or hide an element only by changing the 'featured' property on a page - for example the start page.
 This has no effect on other display properties - for example, displaying in a category blog.